nefelitav/coding-best-practices/docs/ARCHITECTURE_DESIGN.md

 ## 2. DTOs (Data Transfer Objects)

-Use DTOs when crossing boundaries (API, service, or persistence layers) to control what data is exposed and prevent leaking internal implementation details.
+Use DTOs when crossing boundaries to control what data is exposed and prevent leaking internal implementation details.

 **Example:**
 ```php